sourcegraph/learn/posts/how-to-commit-code-to-a-git-repository-with-github-desktop.md

 ![The Current Repository panel showing a list of repositories](https://storage.googleapis.com/sourcegraph-assets/learn/tutorial-images/github-desktop-repositories.png)

-If you see the repository that you want to commit to in the list, click on it to select it.
+If the repository that you want to commit to is in the list, click on it to select it.
 Once your repository is selected, its name will appear on the **Current Repository** tab, and you can proceed to [Step 2 — Selecting a branch](#step-2--selecting-a-branch).

 If the repository is not in the list, you’ll need to add it manually, as explained in the next section.